the-riviera-kid/learning-by-doing/06-02-23-functions/README.md

   if __name__ == '__main__':
     main()
   ```
   That's _it_.
 Your import guard calls a function called `main`, and that function has to arrange everything else.
+All the logic of your program must be contained within functions.
 * Each function body can contain no more than five lines.
   * The function signature, i.e. `def myfunc():` does not count towards this limit.